-Macro has been a long-time user of FSI’s Concept 500™ enterprise-level CAFM platform but in 2009 the company upgraded it to Concept Evolution™, the web-enabled version of the market-leading software, which has attracted a strong customer base throughout the Gulf region.
+Macro has been using FSI’s Concept 500for a number years now and in 2009 upgraded to Concept Evolution, the web-enabled version of the market-leading software, which has supported a strong customer base.

-“It also had to be easy to deploy, and straightforward for training our staff and contractors.
+“It also had to be easy to deploy, and straightforward for training our staff and supply chain.
 We’ve always had a very good relationship with FSI and our positive experience with Concept™ meant the upgrade to Evolution™ made perfect sense.”

 The upgrade was implemented in 2010, with close collaboration between Macro and FSI to ensure that the system would deliver a number of benefits in addition to basic CAFM usage, many of them specific to the needs of individual clients.

-The biggest challenge of the implementation, according to Imran, was the collation and capture of data from such a diverse portfolio of properties and assets.
+The biggest challenge of the initial Concept 500 implementation, according to Imran, was the collation and capture of data from such a diverse portfolio of properties and assets.

-This logistical exercise was crucial to the success of the project, which was focused on the creation of a centralised system that would remove a traditional reliance on hoards of manually-stored data and thousands of PPM job cards at individual sites, which were easily lost in transit.
+This logical exercise was crucial to the success of the project, which was focused on the creation of a centralised system that would remove a traditional reliance on hoards of manually-stored data and thousands of PPM job cards at individual sites, which were easily lost.

 “Basically, you have to work backwards when you’re implementing a CAFM system in this way,” says Imran.
 “Establish what you want to get out of it, then determine how the data is to be configured and loaded.
 Don’t underestimate this data gathering process!
 Make sure the correct templates are completed, and allocate proper responsibility for tasks.
 Then, once you are up and running, keep monitoring it so if the goalposts move – which they will, because what a client needs next month or next year might be different – the system can accommodate the change.
 Don’t leave it until someone shouts.”